Habitat 2.0: Training Home Assistants to Rearrange their Habitat: Pick Task: a Base Case of Rearrangement

 \xhdr{Evaluation.} An object is considered successfully picked if the arm returns to a known `resting position' with the target object grasped.
 The agent fails if the accumulated contact force experienced by the arm/body exceeds a threshold of 5k Newtons.
 If the agent picks up the wrong object, the episode terminates.
 Once the object is grasped, the drop action is masked out meaning the agent will never release the object.
 The episode horizon is $200$ steps.

-\xhdr{Methods.} We compare two methods representing two distinctive approaches to this problem: \\ \begin{inparaenum} \item \monolithic: a `sensors-to-actions' policy trained end-to-end with reinforcement learning (RL).
+\xhdr{Methods.} We compare two methods representing two distinctive approaches to this problem: \\[5pt] \begin{inparaenum} \item \monolithic: a `sensors-to-actions' policy trained end-to-end with reinforcement learning (RL).
 The visual input is encoded using a CNN, concatenated with embeddings of proprioceptive-sensing and goal coordinates, and fed to a recurrent actor-critic network, trained with DD-PPO~\cite{wijmans2019dd} for 100 Million steps of experience (see \Cref{sec:supp:mono} for details).
-This baseline translates our community's most-successful paradigm yet from navigation to manipulation. \\ \item \SPAfull (\SPA) pipeline: Sensing consists of constructing an accumulative 3D point-cloud of the scene from depth sensors, which is then used for collision queries.
+This baseline translates our community's most-successful paradigm yet from navigation to manipulation.

+\item \SPAfull (\SPA) pipeline: Sensing consists of constructing an accumulative 3D point-cloud of the scene from depth sensors, which is then used for collision queries.
 Motion planning is done using Bidirectional RRT~\cite{lavalle2006planning} in the arm joint configuration space (see \Cref{sec:supp:mp}).
 The controller was described in `Action Space' above and is consistent with \monolithic.
 We also create \SPAoraclefull (\SPAoracle), that uses \emph{privileged} information -- perfect knowledge of scene geometry (from the simulator) and a perfect controller (arm is kinematically set to desired joint poses).
 The purpose of this baseline is to provide an upper-bound on the performance of \SPA.

 \end{inparaenum}